KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 #### 7.2 Review/Update Frontend Dockerfile.dev

+**Agent Command**

-The `frontend/Dockerfile.dev` file is already provided in the repository.
+ The `frontend/Dockerfile.dev` file should already be provided in the repository.
 Review it and update if needed.
+Create if it does not exist
 **What's Configured:**

 The Dockerfile should: